ahmadalfy/frontend-notes/css/selectors.md

 > 📜 **A little bit of history **
 >
 > The `:hover` selector is supported on every type of elements but that wasn't always the case.
 On IE6, the `:hover` selector used to work on anchor tags only.
 Also, IE7 and IE8 used to ignore the `:hover` selector if a strict doctype is not used.
 Developers used to mimic the hover effect by using JavaScript to add and remove classes like `.hover` on `mouseEnter` / `mouseLeave` events on elements.
 This was a commonly used technique when creating drop down menus as the the submenu was being displayed when the user hover the `li` and not the `a` inside.
-This technique was first described on [a list a part](http://alistapart.com/article/dropdowns) and was called Suckerfish Dropdowns back in 2003!
+This technique was first described on [a list a part](http://alistapart.com/article/dropdowns) and was called Suckerfish Dropdown back in 2003!

 #### `:focus` selector